goranbrostrom/ACA_16/ReadMe.md

 **fromIDS.html** (included here for convenience).
 Creates a file for *statistical analysis from IDS files*
 (INDIVIDUAL and INDIV_INDIV, particularly simple versions).
 And documentation *on the fly*.
 The example topic is *infant mortality*.
+(This is an early attempt that will not be used in the course.)

 ## General